 Storybooks for Teaching Density and Buoyancy in the Classroom

 The water has to move out of the way to make room for you in the tub.
-Archimedes discovered the weight of the object determines if the object will sink or float.
-If the object in the water weighs more than the amount of water being displaced it will sink.
+Archimedes discovered that the object's weight determines if it will sink or float.
+If the object in the water weighs more than the amount of water being displaced, it will sink.
 We weigh more than the amount of water being displaced.
 If you place a sponge in the tub, it will most likely float.
 The weight of the sponge is less than the weight of the water being displaced.

 Here are some engaging books for introducing the science of